Nukernel

 NuKernel is a microkernel that was developed at Apple Computer during the early 1990s.
 It was the basis for the Copland operating system.
 It was written from scratch and designed using concepts from the Mach 3.0 microkernel, with extensive additions for soft real-time scheduling to improve multimedia performance.
 Only one NuKernel version was released, with a Copland alpha release.
-Development ended in 1996 with the cancellation of Copland.